The Green Spotted Puffer Fish

 Additional Green Spotted Puffer Care Considerations

-As you can see from this article, owning and caring for a Green Spotted Puffer takes a bit more time and energy than just about any other aqauirum fish.
-You need to make sure it has the appropriate tank setup, water parameters and food, and if you let things slip if can be curtains for puffer.
+As you can see from this article, owning and caring for a green spotted puffer takes a bit more time and energy than just about any other aquarium fish.
+You need to make sure it has the appropriate tank set up, water parameters, and food, and if you let things slip if can be curtains for the puffer.

-If you really feel a GSP is the fish for you, don’t let any of the scare you off.
+If you really feel a GSP is the fish for you, don’t let any of this scare you off.
 They are among the most rewarding and enjoyable fish to own, and worth the extra work.
-However, if you are new to fish keeping you may want to start small with a Betta fish or other tropical species.
+However, if you are new to fish keeping you may want to start small with a betta fish or other tropical species.

 © 2015 Eric Dockett